Batter my heart, three person’d God; for you

 The two leitmotifs of the composition are warlike and amorous.
 These two metaphorical lines converge in the passionate desire to be violently overwhelmed by God to escape from Satan.
 The military theme is made explicit in the second quatrain but strongly anticipated in the first one.
 John Donne compares himself to a city besieged by the devil who begs God to be conquered.
 The theme of profane love is instead presented in the third quatrain and in the final couplet.
 The sonnet is built on the paradox of divine violence which, in overwhelming the poet, in reality renews his faith.
 In the final couplet, the paradox reaches its climax: the chastity of the ego can only result from the metaphorical rape from God.

 Take me to you, imprison me, for I,

 Except you enthrall me, never shall be free,

 Language and references

 The text, steeped in mystical passion, recalls the biblical Song of Songs in its language.
-Instead, the poetic style of the sonnet has been widely discussed by the critics.
-Some argue that the structure follows the Petrarchist model, the poetic style introduced by the Italian medieval poet Francesco Petrarca: Donne’s sonnet is in fact composed of an octave and a sextet.
-Others argue that it follows the traditionally English pattern of three quatrains and a couplet, making William Shakespeare‘s lyrics the primary reference.
+Instead, the poetic style of the sonnet has been widely discussed by critics.
+Some argue that the structure follows the Petrarchist model, the poetic style introduced by the Italian medieval poet Francesco Petrarca: Donne’s sonnet is, in fact, composed of an octave and a sextet.
+Others argue that it follows the traditional English pattern of three quatrains and a couplet, making William Shakespeare‘s lyrics the primary reference.